 Once a written complaint has been received, Prime International College of Health Care and Technology will complete a thorough investigation.
 Harassment should not be ignored, as silence can and often is interpreted as acceptance.
-Employees will not be demoted, dismissed, disciplined, or denied a promotion, advancement, or employment opportunities because they rejected sexual advances or because they lodged a complaint when they honestly believed they were being harassed or discriminated against.
+Students will not be suspended, dismissed, or disciplined because they rejected sexual advances or because they lodged a complaint when they honestly believed they were being harassed or discriminated against.

 Prime International College of Health Care and Technology will ensure that all information obtained during the course of an investigation will not be disclosed, unless the disclosure is necessary for the purposes of investigating or taking corrective action, or is otherwise required by law.

 For the purposes of this section the following definitions apply: